-A. provide an intellectually stimulating and vocationally relevant programme that will enable students to develop a clear understanding of the importance of football within the context of economic, social and cultural life both in the UK and worldwide.

-- B. equip and enable students to cope with the challenges and issues in this dynamic and rapidly expanding industry. - C. develop and acquire insights, instil skills, competences, applied learning experiences and valuable work based experience through work related activities and work based learning. - D. provide football and business related knowledge needed to develop professionals who are wholly inclusive and aware of diverse populations and ethical issues. - E. apply theory to wider coaching and sport development roles.
+- A. develop a clear understanding of the importance of football within the context of economic, social and cultural life both in the UK and worldwide. - B. Manage the challenges and issues in the dynamic and rapidly expanding industry of football business management and coaching - C. develop and acquire insights, instil skills, competences, applied learning experiences and valuable work-based experience through work related activities and work-based learning. - D. Develop as professionals who are wholly inclusive, aware of diverse populations and ethical issues by exploring and analysing football related knowledge - E. apply theory to wider coaching and business management development roles - F. apply knowledge and skills to new situations and effectively communicate in a variety of forms and for a range of audiences, including within the workplace.

-13. Intended learning outcomes and learning, teaching and assessment methods

-The programme provides opportunities for students to develop and demonstrate knowledge and understanding, skills, qualities and other attributes, relevant to working in the Football industry.
+13. Intended learning outcomes and learning, teaching and assessment methods The programme provides opportunities for students to develop and demonstrate knowledge and understanding, skills, qualities and other attributes, relevant to working in the football industry.
 The following learning outcomes have been informed by the benchmark statements and adapted according to the needs of this particular course.